rwarfieldjr/AnswerPro24/replit.md

 - Express.js server with TypeScript for API endpoints
 - RESTful API design for lead management (/api/leads)
 - Modular route registration system
-- In-memory storage with interface-based design for easy database migration
+- PostgreSQL database with DbStorage implementation for persistent data
 - Middleware for request logging and error handling

 **Data Layer:**
 - Drizzle ORM configured for PostgreSQL with schema-first approach
 - Type-safe database operations with generated TypeScript types
-- Structured schema for users and leads with proper validation
+- Structured schema for users, leads, and reminders with proper validation
-- Migration system for database version control
+- Migration system for database version control (npm run db:push)

 **Styling and Design:**
 - Custom design system inspired by Linear and Notion aesthetics